 If probate administration is required, it can occur with a Will (the legal term is testate) or without a Will (the legal term is intestate).
-If the decedent died testate (meaning he or she signed a valid Will), the executor designated in the Will must request that the Will be admitted for probate and that he or she be appointed as the Personal Representative (Executor) of the estate.
+If the decedent died testate (meaning he or she signed a valid Will), the executor designated in the Will may request that the Will be admitted by the court and that he or she be appointed as the Personal Representative (Executor) of the estate.
 For there to be a legal executor of the estate, the court must issue an order for the probate process to commence.
 If the decedent died intestate (meaning he or she died without a valid Will), the process is not remarkably different, a family member or other interested party will petition the court to be appointed as Personal Representative of the decedent's estate and the estate will pass in accordance with what South Carolina law provides (the laws of intestacy) instead of in accordance with the decedent's wishes.

 The probate process is a public proceeding meaning both the contents of the estate plan and the assets are a matter of public record.
 It can be more costly and time-consuming than other methods of settlement.
 In the case of a fully-funded revocable trust (commonly known as a living trust), the probate process is avoided.
 A revocable living trust is known as a Will substitute meaning that like a Will, it provides for the disposition of the client's property upon death.
-However, instead of the Trustee being subject to probate court supervision such as is the case with an Executor of an estate; the Trustee is able to complete the administration process in an expedited matter.
+However, instead of the Trustee being subject to probate court supervision, such as is the case with an Executor of an estate, the Trustee is able to complete the administration process in an expedited matter.
 This does not mean that the Trustee can immediately distribute assets to the trust beneficiaries, but the living trust does offer certain advantages over a probate estate settlement.
-The administration of a living trust after the decedent's death first results in lesser costs associated with estate settlement; second, it provides immediate access to the decedent's assets upon death unlike a probate which could take weeks to gain access; third, it is a private document meaning that is not filed in the court or anywhere else, thus both the estate plan as well as the nature and amount of the decedent's assets are private.
-Even in the case of a fully-funded living trust and no S C probate estate, it is prudent to retain a South Carolina probate attorney to both expedite the process and protect the Trustee who is responsible for completing the trust administration and distributing assets to the beneficiaries of the trust.
+The administration of a living trust after the decedent's death first results in lesser costs associated with estate settlement; secondly, it provides immediate access to the decedent's assets upon death, unlike a probate which could take weeks to gain access; thirdly, it is a private document meaning that is not filed in the court or anywhere else, thus both the estate plan as well as the nature and amount of the decedent's assets are private.
+Even in the case of a fully-funded living trust and no S. C. probate estate, it is prudent to retain a South Carolina probate attorney to both expedite the process and protect the Trustee who is responsible for completing the trust administration and distributing assets to the beneficiaries of the trust.

 You should think carefully before agreeing to be the Personal Representative (Executor) of someone's estate.
 Normally it is a thankless job and you can be held personally responsible if you do not properly handle the funds and assets of the estate.
 While a person who is not a resident of South Carolina can be the personal representative, there has to be an agent residing in the state for service of legal papers.

-If there is not a will, then the probate court will determine who has priority to be named the personal representative of the estate.
+If there is no will, then the probate court will determine who has priority to be named the personal representative of the estate.
 Usually the surviving spouse has the first priority to be appointed.
 If there is no spouse, then one of the children of the deceased would be next in line.
 If there are no children, then any other blood heir can apply.
 If no one opens the estate, then a creditor of the deceased can file to be named the personal representative.